Oscar Gomez (activist)

-Oscar Gomez Jnr. was a Mexican-American Chicano student activist, who was active in the 1990s while attending University of California Davis.
+Oscar Gomez Jr. was a Mexican-American Chicano student activist, who was active in the 1990s while attending the University of California Davis.
 Gomez died in unexplained circumstances in 1994 while attending a student protest.

 Early life and education

 Gomez was raised in Baldwin Park, California.
 He was born to father Oscar Gomez Snr.

-He studied Chicano Studies and Behavioural Science at University of California Davis from 1990 until his 1994 death.
+He studied Chicano Studies and Behavioural Science at the University of California Davis from 1990 until his 1994 death.

 Gomez led protests on the anniversary of the arrival of Christopher Columbus in 1992, and supported students who were hunger striking to draw attention to their desire for a Chicano studies department at University of California, Los Angeles in 1993.
 In 1994, he was critical of California's Proposition 187 initiative to prevent migrants from accessing healthcare and education.
 Adopting the stage-name of El Bandido (English: The Bandit) Gomez hosted the La Onda Xicana (English: The Mexican Wave) radio show on university radio station KDVS that featured interviews and music.
 El Bandito was named after the Mexican hero and American outlaw Joaquin Murrieta.